 - Using personal protective equipment, such as gloves and respirators, as part of a workplace protective program.

 - Using good work practices, such as changing clothes after work, washing work clothes regularly, and keeping food out of the work area.

 If you are concerned about arsenic exposure in your workplace, discuss the situation with your employee health and safety representative or your employer.
 If needed, OSHA, the federal agency responsible for health and safety regulations in most workplaces, can provide more information or make an inspection.

 Some pressure-treated lumber products contain an inorganic arsenic compound known as CCA that helps protect the wood against rot and insects.
-The sale of CCA-treated lumber for residential use was stopped at the end of 2003.
+The sale of CCA-treated lumber for most residential (home) uses was stopped at the end of 2003.
 However, many structures such as home foundations, decks, fences, or playground play sets that contain CCA-treated lumber are still in use.

 People concerned about arsenic exposure at home from wooden decks or play sets may want to consider applying a sealant on existing CCA-treated lumber surfaces each year.
 This may lower the amount of arsenic released from the wood.

 The CPSC also recommends that CCA-treated wood not be used where routine contact with food or animal feed can occur, such as in areas used to plant vegetables, fruits, or herbs.
 If you have a garden vegetable planter made with CCA-treated wood, put a plastic liner in it before filling it with soil to reduce exposure to CCA.